CobayaSampler/planck_native_data/README.md

 Data files for native python implementations of Planck Cobaya likelihoods.
-Binary downloads releases.
+Binary downloads in releases.